appcircleio/appcircle-reactnative-test-component/README.md

 - `$AC_OUTPUT_DIR`: Specify the output directory for test results.

 ## Optional Input Variables

-- `$AC_RN_TEST_COMMAND_ARGS`: Specify additional command arguments for running Jest tests.
-An extra parameter will be added to the end of the command `jest --coverage --coverageDirectory=coverage --coverageReporters=lcov` which will be used by default.
-You can add extra arguments, such as `--debug`, without affecting the default ones.
+- `$AC_RN_TEST_COMMAND_ARGS`: Specify additional arguments for running the Jest command.
+These arguments will be added to the end of the command `jest --coverage --coverageDirectory=coverage --coverageReporters=lcov` which will be used by default.
+You can add extra arguments, such as `--debug --colors`, without affecting the default ones.
 For more information, see the Jest [CLI options](https://jestjs.io/docs/cli#options).

 ## Output Variables